TroyWarez/GenericInput/README.md

 # GenericInput

-GenericInput is a Windows C/C++ controller library for developers.
+GenericInput is a input library that aims to make it eaiser to use controllers on Microsoft Windows.

 # Adding the header
 ```c++